-Whether a bat enthusiast or not, many just love to take in an evening view of bats in Austin as one of the many local Austin, Texas attractions.
+Whether a bat enthusiast or not, people from across the globe love to visit and watch bats in Austin.
+It’s one of the most visited local Austin, Texas attractions each year.

-Simply put, people are batty for Austin’s world-renowned Mexico free-tailed bats and their night flight of 60-plus miles per hour and 2-mile high flight patterns, and feeding frenzy of Austin insects.
+People are simply batty for Austin’s world-renowned Mexico free-tailed bats and their night flight of 60-plus miles per hour and 2-mile high flight patterns, and feeding frenzy of Austin insects.

 Thanks to Lady Bird Lake, formerly Town Lake, circa 1980 renovations making a home for the bats in Austin, Texas, the South Congress Bridge, also known as the Ann W. Richards Congress Avenue Bridge, bats put on a nightly spectacular show of dynamic aerial flight typically lasting 45 to 60 minutes long.

-Whether attending the Austin Bat Festival, a visiting tourist, or a Keep Austin Weird local, bats in Austin under the South Congress Bridge entertain and amaze all walks of life, from the youngest to the oldest.
+Everyone has become fond of Austin’s Congress Avenue Bridge bats, whether a visiting tourist or a local resident.
+Bats in Austin under the South Congress Bridge entertain and amaze all walks of life, from the youngest to the oldest.

 About the Bats in Austin

-Most bat colonies of a million or more can consume up too 250 tons of a variety of insects in a given night.
+Most bat colonies of a million or more can consume up to 250 tons of a variety of insects in a given night.

-Drawn to areas with water access and warm conditions, most bats in Austin delight in moths, crickets, grasshoppers, and Texas-size mosquitoes that the South Congress Bridge offers in great number.
+Drawn to areas with water access and warm conditions, most bats in Austin delight in moths, crickets, grasshoppers, and Texas-size mosquitoes.
+The South Congress Bridge offers these types of insects in great numbers.

-In addition to bats in Austin, Texas living and congregating under the South Congress Bridge, these bats congregate in large numbers and can be found in the following places:
+In addition to bats in Austin, Texas living under the South Congress Bridge, bats also congregate in large numbers in the following places:

 - In various caves of the Texas Hill Country